-- 2.2.6.1 When communication facilities permit, clearances will be passed direct to pilots by ATC.
-When direct communication on the published frequency is not possible the pilot should request a clearance through the ATS unit providing services in the preceding non-controlled airspace. - 2.2.6.2 If proposing to fly into a control area from an aerodrome located so close to the entry point that making a full position report before entry is not practicable, the pilot should request a clearance: - a. prior to entering the runway, where direct communication is available; - b. after take-off, provided that the aircraft does not enter control area until cleared; or - c. prior to landing, when intending to depart for controlled airspace shortly after landing. - 2.2.6.3 Where the en route LSALT is in controlled airspace, the pilot should request clearance prior to departure and include an estimated airborne time. - 2.2.6.4 When an ATC clearance includes a Clearance Expiry Time, the clearance is valid only if the flight enters controlled airspace in accordance with the clearance at or before that time. - 2.2.6.5 Excluding Class D airspace, when requesting clearance and flight details have not been provided, pilots must wait for ATC to respond with their callsign before providing the flight details. - 2.2.6.6 When making first contact with Approach Control, the following apply: - a.
-Not Identified report: - 1) DME or GNSS distance from aerodrome, if available; - VOR radial, GNSS track or compass quadrant from the aerodrome, or if issued a STAR clearance, the STAR designator; - assigned level: - 4) flight conditions, if appropriate; and - receipt of ATIS (code); - b.
-Identified report: - 1) assigned level; - 2) flight conditions, if appropriate; and - receipt of ATIS (code).
+2.2.6.1 When communication facilities permit, clearances will be passed direct to pilots by ATC.
+When direct communication on the published frequency is not possible the pilot should request a clearance through the ATS unit providing services in the preceding non-controlled airspace.

+2.2.6.2 If proposing to fly into a control area from an aerodrome located so close to the entry point that making a full position report before entry is not practicable, the pilot should request a clearance:

+- a. prior to entering the runway, where direct communication is available; - b. after take-off, provided that the aircraft does not enter control area until cleared; or - c. prior to landing, when intending to depart for controlled airspace shortly after landing.

+2.2.6.3 Where the en route LSALT is in controlled airspace, the pilot should request clearance prior to departure and include an estimated airborne time.

+2.2.6.4 Excluding Class D airspace, when requesting clearance and flight details have not been provided, pilots must wait for ATC to respond with their callsign before providing the flight details.

+2.2.6.5 When making first contact with Approach Control, the following apply:

+- a.
+Not Identified report:

+- 1) DME or GNSS distance from aerodrome, if available;

+- VOR radial, GNSS track or compass quadrant from the aerodrome, or if issued a STAR clearance, the STAR designator;

+- 3) assigned level;

+- 4) flight conditions, if appropriate; and

+- 5) receipt of ATIS (code);

+- b.
+Identified report:

+- 1) assigned level;

+- 2) flight conditions, if appropriate; and

+- 3) receipt of ATIS (code).